KarolWes/KarolWes/README.md

 Hi I'm Karol.
 I am currently studying Computer Science on Aplen-Adria Universitaet in Klagenfurt (but it is just a semester abroad, my home uni is Poznan University of Technology).

-I've been programin for couple yeras now, even though most of me works is purely academical.
-I did couple bigger projects for different subjects on universty.
+I've been programing for couple yeras now, even though most of my works is purely academical.
+I did a couple of bigger projects for different subjects on universty.

 One of my bigger interests is GameDev.
-I am a part of GameDev Student Association on PUT (RPG, check out on FB) and there, with my friend I worked on two bigger projects using unity: 2d rouglike with turn time strategy called **Project:Mercenary** (available on itch.io) and underwater labirynth escaping game in 3d called **DeepTwelve** (still in development, but should soon have a working demo).
+I am a part of GameDev Student Association on PUT (RPG, check out on FB) and there, with my friend I worked on two bigger projects using unity: 2d rougelike on hexes with turn time strategy called **Project:Mercenary** (available on itch.io) and underwater labirynth escaping game in 3d called **DeepTwelve** (still in development, but should soon have a working demo).

 My tech stack is quite diverse.
 I started programming in **C++** (honeslty I did my first code in Scrath and then in Lego Mindstorm NXT system, but that kinda doesn't count), and since then added a couple of other languages.
 I can write scripts in **Python** (plus I did ton of courses on different aspects, like NLP or ML, and also planing on going into _Django_ thanks to uni.
 Also I have I think three more projects somewhere, so maybe in the future they will apear here (games!)) and in **Java** (which currently is my main goal, I did recently two games in FX, and trying to catch up with some modern technologies -> _Spring_, etc).